Plumsail/forms-docs/SharePoint/designer/web-part.rst

 To make sure the users get the correct form for them, please, use :doc:`Form Sets </designer/form-sets>`.

+For more detail on using the form web part with form sets, :doc:`read the article </how-to/personal-form>`.

 Public Web Form
 -------------------------------------------------------------
 If you want to publish Public Web Form, simply create it, save it, open General settings and copy Form ID to the Web Part: